IBM/ibm-spectrum-scale-csi/tools/volume_migration_scripts/README_migration_cnsa_primary_removal.md

 This script helps to migrate existing IBM Storage Scale container native **PersistentVolumes (PVs)** that were originally created when the **primary filesystem & fileset option** was enabled.

-It updates PVs to use the **actual fileset mount path** on IBM Storage Scale container native worker nodes after the primary filesystem has been removed, ensuring workloads continue to access their data seamlessly.
+It updates PVs to use the **actual fileset mount path** on IBM Storage Scale container native worker nodes after the primary filesystem/fileset has been removed, ensuring workloads continue to access their data seamlessly.

 ## 1. Key Features